Arna13/sunst0rm-guide/docs/install/DEPENDENCIES.md

 cp -r usr/local/* /usr/local/
 ```

-Now, we will ``chmmod`` it to add execution permissions to the bin file:
+Now, we will ``chmod`` it to add execution permissions to the bin file:
 ```
 chmod +x /usr/local/bin/img4tool
 ```